andrasq/node-docs/fast-services.md

 - [restiq](https://www.npmjs.org/package/restiq) - 21.5k/s "smaller, lighter, faster"

-The difference between 4600 and 21500 calls / second can translate into a 50-80% real-world difference in non-trivial production services (12 middleware steps, mongodb access, and extensive call logging).
+The difference between 4600 and 21500 calls / second can translate into a 40-80% real-world difference in non-trivial production services (12 middleware steps, mongodb access, and extensive call logging) -- 40% over a single socket, 77% over 128 connections.

 \* hapi is limited to 25 calls/sec per connection, and though it is helped by TCP_NODELAY (`setNoDelay()` raises it to 1.8k/s), it's not clear if this is